 With vaporizing, there is a more restricted airflow event through the enclosed herb heating chamber.
 Excessive moisture in the product then it will affect the vapor production, cloud density, and potency as an accumulative effect.
 The resulting event that follows is that there will be a self-packing effect of the product within the oven compartment itself.
 This will compromise the airflow even further of an already airflow restricted device.
 That fact will run you the risk of requiring more heat which could lead to the decimation of your products flavor quality.

 The more direct heat that’s applied during your vaping session, the more the risk of burning the product.
 Rather than burning, you want to be producing the vapor.
 There is also the added risk of contributing even more restrictions upon the air flow pass.
 The accumulated moisture builds within your device gathering in the product, the filters, and clogging the available space of the air flow channels.

 The last actual step of the vape bowl packing formula is the actual act of tamping the herb down into your bowl.
 That is self-explanatory considering the term ‘packing’ your bowl.
 The trick to this step is once again targeted balance.
-There must be a certain amount of resistance in the airflow for the drawn in air to heat appropriately so that it accumulates enough of the vapor production to sustain the process of the air passage, the force of the draw, and the diminishing absorption of inhalation.
+There must be a certain amount of resistance in the airflow for the drawn in air to heat appropriately.
+This helps it accumulate enough of the vapor production to sustain the process of the air passage, the force of the draw, and the diminishing absorption of inhalation.
 That makes it necessary for you to pack the ground herb into your bowl rather firm but not tight.
 This will also aide the process of even burn ratio across the bowl.
 It will slow down the effects of burning up the product to quick.